KCBS-FM: Entercom and Audacy

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on November 17.
-As part of the agreement with CBS, Entercom was given the rights to use the brand and trademarks for KCBS-FM along with sister stations WCBS-AM and WCBS-FM in New York City, KCBS-AM in San Francisco for a 20 year period after which Entercom (or succeeding entity) will be required to relinquish using those call-letters.
+The merger was approved on November 9, and was consummated on November 17.
+As part of the agreement with CBS, Entercom was given the rights to use the brand and trademarks for KCBS-FM along with sister stations WCBS-AM (now WHSQ) and WCBS-FM in New York City, KCBS-AM in San Francisco for a 20-year period after which Entercom (or succeeding entity) will be required to relinquish using those call-letters.

-As part of the merger, the FM radio rights to the Los Angeles Rams of the National Football League were moved to KCBS-FM from KSWD, which was sold off as part of the deal when it flipped to contemporary Christian format as KKLQ on November 16, 2017.
+As part of the merger, the FM radio rights to the Los Angeles Rams of the National Football League were moved to KCBS-FM from KSWD, which was sold off as part of the deal when it flipped to Christian adult contemporary format as KKLQ on November 16, 2017.
 The Rams broadcasts were FM only, and regular programming was exclusive to the Audacy app during game broadcasts, including in Los Angeles.

 On March 30, 2021, Entercom rebranded to the corporate name "Audacy".
 KCBS-FM programming is found on the Audacy.com website and app.

+On June 6, 2024, KCBS-FM temporarily rebranded as 93.1 Blade FM in honor of Richard Blade receiving a star on the Hollywood Walk Of Fame.

 KCBS-FM HD

 In addition to the main Jack FM format on HD1, KCBS-FM-HD2 simulcasts KFRG, its co-owned country music station in San Bernardino.
-Before KLSX switched from talk to CHR in 2009, 93.1 HD2 carried a CHR format with the “AMP Radio” branding.
+Before KLSX switched from talk to CHR in 2009, 93.1 HD2 carried a CHR format with the "AMP Radio" branding.

 Former sister station KFWB had been broadcasting on the KCBS-FM HD3 signal, but due to that station's sale, its signal is no longer heard on KCBS-FM.
 As of December 6, 2018, that signal began simulcasting all-news KNX (AM 1070).
 It has since carried KFRG/KXFG.
-On January 25, 2021, KCBS-FM-HD3 started carrying the nationally syndicated sports network "The Bet" since Audacy's purchase of the company BetQL.
+On January 25, 2021, KCBS-FM-HD3 started carrying a nationally syndicated sports radio network, the BetQL Network, as "The Bet".